Effects of Anacetrapib in Patients with Atherosclerotic Vascular Disease

 Source: View publication →

-In patients with established atherosclerotic vascular disease already receiving intensive statin therapy, the addition of the CETP inhibitor anacetrapib led to a modest but significant reduction in major coronary events over a median follow-up of 4.1 years.
+In patients with atherosclerotic vascular disease receiving intensive statin therapy, the CETP inhibitor anacetrapib significantly but modestly reduced the risk of major coronary events compared to placebo, likely driven by reductions in non-HDL cholesterol.

 Key Findings